 As a photojournalist, I embraced available light as a job description.
 It was my role to report with pictures the suffering and struggles, triumphs and tragedies of neighbors across the street and across the globe.
-I believed my pictures would be a candle in a frequently dark world.
 In my youth, I assumed the pictures would promptly elicit empathy and initiate compassionate solutions.
 Over time my assumption collided with the reality of indifference, but my photojournalism altruism survived.

 As a Christian, I believe that Jesus is exactly who he said he was, “The light of the world,” the very source of life and light itself.
 As a Christian I am also challenged by Jesus to be “light in the world.”
 (Quoting John 8:12 and Matthew 5:14)

 For the first half of my photojournalism career I regarded those words of Jesus as distant Sunday School platitudes, hardly as relevant as my next photo assignment.
 At a mid-career pivot point, spiritually empty and desperate, I visited an Episcopal church in Miami and met Father Vic Bolle who introduced me to a living, loving Jesus, far beyond my skepticism and assumption of irrelevance.
 Since that mid-life revelation and my repentance, I have tried--and often failed--to live out the challenge to be light as a Christian.

 For the last two decades in Colorado Springs, my nascent faith strengthened as I photographed extraordinary story after story of brave Christians worldwide living their faith as available light amidst conflict and persecution.